 descriptive statistics;

-For example: the number of units at each level of complexity.

 trend analysis (such as trends in software problems).

 how the results of the analyses performed on the collected metrics are fed back to the development team and used to identify corrective actions;

 the schedule of metrics collection, storing, analysis and reporting, with reference to the whole software life cycle.